lljr/project2/README.md

 timestamp creation.
 So&#x2026; keep that in mind

-<a id="org91b03d0"></a>
+<a id="org3b94f0e"></a>

 # `application.py`

-handles login/logout flow with http requests and then leaves everything else to websockets.
+handles login/logout flow via http requests and leaves everything else to websockets.

 The nature of this flow is documented in the [FlaskSocketIO documentation](https://flask-socketio.readthedocs.io/en/latest/), and the author actually encourages this one for simplicity's sake.
 You'll only see `/leave`, `/` and `/adduser` as http routes.

-<a id="org47bdd4d"></a>
+<a id="org71262cf"></a>

 ## Session vs localStorage

-One thing to not about the `/leave` route is that it does not remove the user from the database &#x2013; that is due to the nature of this chat app that assumes a user will chat quickly and then leave.
+One thing to note about the `/leave` route is that it does not remove the user from the database &#x2013; that is due to the nature of this chat app that assumes a user will chat quickly and then leave.
 Therefore, their name would become available to any other user, allowing a different person to claim the past username's messages.
 By not erasing the user from the database during logout, I'm preventing their username and their respective chat messages to be claimed by another person.

+I have thought a lot about this decision and decided to leave it that way.
+Since most likely this app will run as a development server, I do not see another reason to change this design decision.
+I would consider removing the user on the databse were I to deploy the app in a production server.

-Another thing is that the route accepts AJAX requests because it will take care of clearing `localStorage` and sending a last 'leave' event to let members of a room chat know that the user logged out, which implicitly signals the user left a room chat.
+Another thing is that the `/leave` route accepts AJAX requests because it will take care of clearing `localStorage` and sending a last *leave* event to let members of a room chat know that a user logged out.
+You will get a Python *KeyError* if the development server crashes and you try to use the app again.
+Remember that a server crash signals a *disconnect* event to the client, which triggers a  websocket *leave* event but does not clear the session cookie.
+Naturally, a user will be logged in will send empty data to retreive channels, throwing a *KeyError* when trying to access the channels Python dictionary with an undefined variable.

-Furthermore, on login (i.e. `/adduser`) the server will save the user's username in a session cookie and later on in `localStorage`  because the client needs a way to redraw the screen when it closes a window.
-The session cookie can only remember on the server side but cannot interact in any way with the client via websockets. `localStorage` stores a "username" and "joined" variable to help redraw the screen and fetch the channels, <span class="underline">which are live and current</span>, to the client when it reopens a window.
+Furthermore, on login (i.e. `/adduser`), the server will save the user's username in a session cookie and later on in `localStorage`  because the client needs a way to redraw the screen when it closes a window. `localStorage` stores a "username" and "joined" variable to help redraw the screen and fetch the channels, <span class="underline">which are live and current</span>, to the client when it reopens a window.
+The variables stored in `localStorage` help rendering correct data in a coversation when the client receives messages from the server.
+Things like making sure the owner of a message sees an **X** on their message and not on another person's message are handling by checking variables stored in `localStorage` (`username` & `joined`).

 The `"joined"` variable gets used heavily in the client side to toggle several CSS styles as to give feedback to the user about their currently joined chat room, if there is any, or the current live and available chats in the "Live Channels" section.

-<a id="org16b8ea3"></a>
+<a id="orgbff49fa"></a>

 ## Channel creation